vkili/blog/_posts/2020-10-16-csrf-intro.md

 <script>document.getElementById("csrf-form").submit()</script>
 ```

-## How to protect yourself against CSRF attacks
+## How To Protect Yourself Against CSRF Attacks

 Unfortunately, CSRF vulnerabilities are still extremely common in the wild.
 Websites of major corporations like Starbucks and Uber have all been found vulnerable to the attack.
 While developers can do their best to protect their websites, we as users can also take action to minimize the risk of a CSRF attack.